VGLoic/sc-release-process-exploration/README.md

 A first iteration is explained in this [document](README-v1.md).

+> [!NOTE]
+> The process described here tries to answer in the most objective way to some problematics.
+However, it is ultimately opinionated and may not fit your target process.
+Opinions, feedbacks and improvements are obviously welcomed.

 ## Motivation

 There are two main problems we are trying to address here.